itallmakesense/big-data-example/README.md

   - How does the value distribution for a particular package setting change over time by package version?
   - Possibility to retrieve device list by value of a particular package setting at some point in time.

-Following items are expected from you:
-  - Select a technology for each key component of data processing system.
-Explain your choice.
-  - Provide a high-level overview of the data flow architecture.
-  - Show how the data is being loaded and transformed.
-  - Provide the data processing algorithm written in any programming language (if applicable).
-  - Describe the process of data visualization.